yazz/VisualJS/README.md

+### Does Visual Javascript work offline?
+Yes!
+One of the great things about Visual Javascript is that it works offline without an internet connection

 ### How does version control work in Visual Javascript?
 Visual Javascript removes the complexity of separate version control systems like git.
 Changes to your code are structured using distributed diff algorithms